 The classification of roads within the existing road network can be used as an indication of the functional role each road plays with respect to the volume of traffic they should appropriately carry.
-Roads and Maritime have developed a set of road hierarchy classifications detailed in , which indicate typical nominal Average Annual Daily Traffic (AADT) volumes for various classes of roads.
+Roads and Maritime have developed a set of road hierarchy classifications, shown in Table 2-2, which indicate typical nominal Average Annual Daily Traffic (AADT) volumes for various classes of roads.